Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 To complete the description of the stochastic dynamics \cref{eq:ito-process-ensemble} one needs to select the diffusion term $\sig(\syt,\x)$.
 Recall that the optimal drift \cref{eq:optimal-drift} depends on the diffusion term, however the resulting Fokker-Planck equation \cref{eq:optimal-fokker-planck2} does not.
 Nevertheless, the choice of $\sig(\syt,\x)$ does impact the implementation of the algorithm, as well as its practical performance, given the finite number of particles and the different approximations made when reconstructing probability densities.
 The trivial choice $\sig(\syt,\x) \equiv 0$ can be made to ensure deterministic particle dynamics.
 Using the optimal drift \cref{eq:optimal-drift} the process \cref{eq:ito-process-ensemble} becomes:

-Our experience with running the experiments indicate that, during the first data assimilation cycles, the deterministic VFP method \cref{eq:deterministic-process-ensemble} successfully transforms particles from background samples into analysis samples.
-However, after multiple assimilation cycles, the performance of the filter deteriorates considerably due to the phenomenon of particle collapse.
-Using stochastic dynamics, i.e., a non-zero diffusion $\sig(\syt,\x)$, is akin to performing rejuvenation in particle filters \cite{popovamit, Reich_2013_ETPF, Reich_2017_ETPF_SOA}, and presents a natural approach to alleviate this problem.
+Our experience with running the experiments indicate that, during the first data assimilation cycles, the deterministic VFP method \eqref{eq:deterministic-process-ensemble} successfully transforms particles from background samples into analysis samples.
+However, after multiple assimilation cycles, the performance of the filter deteriorates considerably due to the phenomenon of particle collapse. {While deterministic dynamics are exact for an infinite number of particles, they lead to biased analysis for finite sizes, and ultimately lead to particle collapse.} Using stochastic dynamics, i.e., a non-zero diffusion $\sig(\syt,\x)$, is akin to performing rejuvenation in particle filters \cite{popovamit, Reich_2013_ETPF, Reich_2017_ETPF_SOA}, and presents a natural approach to alleviate this problem. {In our view, stochastic dynamics alleviates, to a large extent, the bias issue inherent with a finite number of particles.}

 Since particles are physical model states, the choice of the diffusion term should ensure that the stochastic perturbations $\sig(\syt, \x)\dif \mathbf{W}_\syt$ do not push the particle states outside physical regimes.
 These perturbations should respect the scaling of different components, correlations between variables, and the quasi-equilibria of the system.
-To this end, a reasonable choice is to use a scaled square root of the forecast particle covariance ($\sig(\syt, \x) = \diffu\, (\Pb)^{1/2}$), or of the current particle covariance ($\sig(\syt, \x) = \diffu\, \cov{\Xenssyt}^{1/2}$) \cite{Stuart_2020_gradient-EnKF}, or of a climatological covariance ($\sig(\syt, \x) = \diffu\, {\*B}^{1/2}$), where $\diffu$ is a scaling parameter.
+To this end, a reasonable choice is to use a scaled square root of the forecast particle covariance ($\sig(\syt, \x) = \diffu\, (\Pb)^{1/2}$), or of the current particle covariance ($\sig(\syt, \x) = \diffu\, \cov{\Xenssyt}^{1/2}$) \cite{Stuart_2020_gradient-EnKF}, or of a climatological covariance ($\sig(\syt, \x) = \diffu\, {\*B}^{1/2}$), {where the climatological covariance $\*B$ is a data driven estimate of the covariance, typically the autocovariance, and $\diffu$ is a scaling parameter}.
 An approximation to the square root of the forecast covariance is given by the scaled ensemble anomalies ($(\Pb)^{1/2} = (\Nens-1)^{-1/2} (\Xensb - \xmeanb)$), in which case the stochastic perturbations are similar to the rejuvenation done in ETPF \cite{Reich_2019_interacting-Langevin}.
 A similar approximation can be employed for the square root of the current particle covariance.
 Note that choosing the diffusion matrix $\sig(\syt, \x, q)$ to be independent of the states, makes $\mathbf{d} = \dive \mathbf{D} = 0$, and simplifies the drift computation.